 - Add in the sliced strawberries.
 Mix well.

-- Set the bowl in the fridge to cool for 30-60 minutes.
-You do not want the jello to set, just to cool completely before pouring over the whipped topping layer.
+- Set the bowl in the fridge to cool for 15-30 minutes.
+You do not want the jello to set, just to cool to where it is not boiling or hot enough to melt the whipped topping layer.

-- Place in the fridge and chill completely until set (at least 3-4 hours).
+- Place in the fridge and chill completely until set (at least 3-4 hours or ideally overnight).

 Notes